Llanelltyd – Cymer Abbey

 History

 Cistercian Cymer Abbey in Llanelltyd was founded in 1198-1199, under the patronage of Maredudd ap Cynan ab Owain Gwynedd, ruler of Merioneth, and his brother, Gruffudd ap Cynan, prince of North Wales.
-Like other Cistercian convents in Wales, sheep and horses were bred in Cymer, delivered to the court of Llywelyn ap Iorwerth.
+Like other Cistercian abbeys in Wales, sheep and horses were bred in Cymer, delivered to the court of Llywelyn ap Iorwerth.
 The trade was facilitated by easy access to the sea, and the income increased the benefits derived from the two nearby rivers.
-In 1209, Llywelyn additionally granted the abbey mining charter, but despite this, the convent did not prosper, lacked arable land and had limited rights to fish.
+In 1209, Llywelyn additionally granted the abbey mining charter, but despite this, the community did not prosper, lacked arable land and had limited rights to fish.

 Cymer was the base for the units of prince Llywelyn ap Gruffudd in 1275 and 1279.
 In 1283, king Edward I took over the abbey, and a year later he gave it compensation in the amount of 80 pounds for damages caused in recent wars.
 Until 1388, the poor monastery was home to no more than five monks, and it seems that there has been a marked decline in religious standards.

 In 1443, John ap Rhys left office at Cymer and appeared as an abbot in Strata Florida Abbey.
 In his place a John Cobbe was chosen, but Rhys did not think to give up Cymer and banished his successor.
-This led to the takeing of the convent and his new abbot Richard Kirby under royal custody.
+This led to the taking of the community and his new abbot Richard Kirby under royal custody.
 Once again, the monarch’s supervision was necessary in 1453.
 During this period, the abbey’s income was valued at a very small amount of £ 15 of annual income.

 Despite the royal interventions, disputes over the appointment of the abbot’s office continued at the end of the 15th century.
 In 1487, there was even excommunication by the general chapter of one of the monks, William, because of his self-proclaimed election.
 Despite this, in 1491 he was again mentioned in the docuents as abbot of Cymer.
 Lewis ap Thomas was the last superior of the monastery since 1517.
-Shortly afterwards, the convent was dissolved as a result of the edict of Henry VIII, which canceled all monasteries with an income of less than £ 200.
+Shortly afterwards, the abbey was dissolved as a result of the edict of Henry VIII, which canceled all monasteries with an income of less than £ 200.
 Cymer was only making £ 51 a year at the time of dissolution.

 Architecture